 There are two types of matches: ones that are considered safe, and ones that can be ignited using any surface.
-The only difference is that in safety matches, the chemicals required to ignite are kept separate from each other.
-But before we understand how they work, we must first ask – how did they come in to being?
+The only difference is that in safety matches, the chemicals required to ignite them are kept separate from each other.
+But before we understand how they work, we must first ask – how did they come into being?

 Safety matches have come a long way from their antecedent, the Lucifer match.
 According to an 1893 article in the Pacific Rural Press, the invention of the match is credited to Sir Isaac Holden, who capitalised on the need for instant fire at your fingertips.

-While white phosphorus does make a cameo appearance in modern day safety matches, this is only as a small amount of vapour – but we’ll get into that later.
+While white phosphorus does make a cameo appearance in modern-day safety matches, this is only as a small amount of vapour – but we’ll get into that later.
 In the early nineteenth-century, however, Lucifer matches heavily relied on white phosphorus as one of the main ingredients in the match head.
 White phosphorus is a very combustible and toxic material.
-Its pyrophoric properties means that it can spontaneously self-ignite.
+Its pyrophoric properties mean that it can spontaneously self-ignite.
 This is why it is commonly used as an incendiary weapon by the military.

 Similar to Napalm, white phosphorus is used in shells and grenades, igniting spontaneously to produce heat that is so intense that it melts skin from the bone.
 This chemical is also the culprit behind phossy jaw, an occupational disease caused by the inhalation of the chemical’s toxic fumes.
 The white phosphorus would attack the lower jaw, causing abscesses and even brain damage.
 The only treatment was to remove the entire jawbone, leaving the sufferer permanently disfigured.
 The other alternative was death from organ failure.